 Wow, I love this article (reposted at the bottom of my blog).
 I wish I had been told this when I hit the dating scene.
 It took many bad experiences looking for the wrong thing, and not seeing the right thing, to realize the truth of what this person has written so eloquently.
 Some of the quotes I especially loved from this article:

 “Real love is not about holding out for the perfect person or finding someone who meets all the criteria on your list.
 Real love is about finding an imperfect person and building a messy, beautiful love.”

 Do you love them?
 That’s enough.
-So often we want someone we love but than we meet someone we love and they don’t look like what we had imagined.
-They aren’t our list or maybe they are but the relationship is challenging, you have lots of conflict even though you love them.
+So often we want someone we love, but then we meet someone we love and they don’t look like what we had imagined.
+They aren’t our list or maybe they are, but the relationship is challenging, you have lots of conflict even though you love them.
 Honey, let me tell you something that will save you a lot of pain; I wish someone had said it to me: What you have created with your list and your imagination doesn’t exist.
 It’s an imagination – when we imagine things like the perfect house, or the perfect date, or the perfect trip – we don’t factor in the messy bits, the problems, or challenges.
 Why would we?
-Who sits there and imagines the perfect house and than imagines the floors are rotting and the ceiling has holes in it.
+Who sits there and imagines the perfect house and then imagines the floors are rotting and the ceiling has holes in it.
 STOP.
 What just happened?
 That’s right, no one imagines reality.
 It’s imagination for a reason.